 (3) designing scalable, psychologically precise interventions to promote the adoption of these beliefs and behaviors.

-Read all about what she found here:
+Read all about what Dr. Patricia and colleagues found here:

 "The only way to do great work is to love what you do.
 If you haven't found it yet, keep looking.
 Don't settle.”

 “If you really want to fly, harness your power to your passion.
 Honour your calling.
 Everybody has one.”

 These are some of the famous quotes of our generation's most successful entrepreneurs speaking about chasing one's passion.
 But, for those of us who have yet to find our passion, what can we do to achieve this passionate experience?
 What if we never find our passion?
 Can we develop passion towards our work?